-The more HDMI connections you have, the better.
+The more HDMI connections you have, the better for flexibility and future expansion.
 We recommend at least three for a TV display.

 All 3D requires HDMI 1.4 or later.
-Any equipment labeled "3D-ready" will have it, but if the signal is going through an A/V receiver, the receiver will also need HDMI 1.4.
+Any equipment labeled "3D ready" will have it, but if the signal is going through an A/V receiver, the receiver will also need HDMI 1.4.

 Lots of jargon and claims accompany the available information on HDTV displays.
 Here are some clear explanations of various features and considerations you will encounter.

-Compared to CCFLs, LEDs:
+Compared with CCFLs, LEDs: